Mark Williams (snooker player): 2013–2017

-After knocking out Judd Trump 41 to reach the quarter-finals of the 2015 Welsh Open, Williams said that he no longer expected to win tournaments and was more concerned with improving his ranking.
+After knocking out Trump 41 to reach the quarter-finals of the 2015 Welsh Open, Williams said that he no longer expected to win tournaments and was more concerned with improving his ranking.
 He then made two centuries in defeating Fu 51 to earn a place in the semi-finals of the event for the first time since 2003.
 From 35 behind, he took advantage of missed chances by Ben Woollaston to send their match into a deciding frame, but he lost it and just fell short of reaching the final in his home tournament.
 He progressed to the final of the minor-ranking Gdynia Open but was whitewashed 04 by Robertson.
-Williams took part in the World Seniors Championship in March 2015 despite only being 39 years old, as he would turn 40 before the end of the season, and he won the title by beating Fergal O'Brien 21 in the final.
+Williams took part in the World Seniors Championship in March 2015 despite only being 39 years old, as he would turn 40 before the end of the season, and he won the title by beating O'Brien 21 in the final.

 After defeating Thepchaiya Un-Nooh 41 in the first round of the Players Championship Grand Final, Williams defeated both Selby and Matthew Selt 43.
-He then progressed to his first major ranking event final in more than three years with a 42 win over Trump and developed a 30 lead against Joe Perry.
+He then progressed to his first major ranking event final in more than three years with a 42 win over Trump and developed a 30 lead against Perry.
 However, his highest break in the next four frames was 14, as Perry fought back to win the match 43.
-In a rematch of the 2000 final, Williams faced Matthew Stevens in the first round of the 2015 World Championship, but he was heavily defeated 210.
+In a rematch of the 2000 final, Williams faced Stevens in the first round of the 2015 World Championship, but he was heavily defeated 210.